Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-The variants of DQN with the recurrent network keep drawing much attention from researchers because of the model's ability to handle time-series data.
-Huang \cite{huang2018financial} proposed an MDP model suitable for stock trading, where the time, market, and position features were combined.
-In addition, a recurrent DQN with two techniques, small replay memory and action augmentation, was leveraged to solve the MDP.
-Moreover, Chen and Gao \cite{chen2019application} used a variant of DQN, Deep Recurrent Q-network (DRQN), to perform the automated trading on the daily data of S\&P 500 ETF.
-The DRQN algorithm outperformed other methods of developing policy, which mainly benefited from the capacity of recurrent networks on dealing with temporal sequences.
-In addition to the stock market, Tsantekidis et al. \citep{tsantekidis2020price} also used the recurrent DQN in the forex market.
-A novel reward with price trailing concerning profit, Sharpe ratio, and maximum drawdown to make the algorithm more straightforward and effective.
+Researchers have been increasingly drawn to variants of DQN with recurrent networks due to their ability to handle time-series data.
+Huang \cite{huang2018financial} proposed an MDP model for stock trading that combines time, market, and position features, and leveraged a recurrent DQN with small replay memory and action augmentation to solve the model.
+Chen and Gao \cite{chen2019application} also used a variant of DQN, the Deep Recurrent Q-network (DRQN), for automated trading on S\&P 500 ETF data and achieved superior performance compared to other methods.
+Additionally, Tsantekidis et al. \citep{tsantekidis2020price} applied recurrent DQN in the forex market with the use of a novel reward function that incorporates price trailing, profit, Sharpe ratio, and maximum drawdown to enhance the algorithm's simplicity and effectiveness.

+Recurrent algorithms, such as RNN, LSTM and GRU, that predict market behaviour often rely solely on price information.
+However, as Carta et al. \cite{carta2021multi} have noted, using only price information and a supervised method to predict future market behaviour is highly challenging.
+To address this issue, the authors proposed a multi-layer and ensemble-based trading agent utilizing the DQN.
+This algorithm utilizes different meta-learners to maximize rewards and generate trading signals in various iterations.
+Additionally, all the learners are fused to make the final decision for trading.
+The proposed algorithm was tested in both future and stock markets and was found to outperform considered baselines.